aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/choose-symbology/_index.md

 ---
-title: "Working with barcode symbologies"
+title: "Choose Recognition Symbology"
 description: "Learn how to choose and configure barcode symbologies when using BarCodeReader in Aspose.BarCode for Java."
 type: docs
 weight: 20
-url: /java/developer-guide/barcode-recognition/symbology
+url: /java/developer-guide/barcode-recognition/choose-symbology

 ---